-In Le Règne Animal (1817), Cuvier wrote: 'While there seems to be only one human species since all of its individual members can join together and produce fertile offspring, there are certain hereditary traits which constitute what are called "races".'113 In this statement, Cuvier is equating 'race' with 'variety' - he is stating that there is only one human species, based on the criteria proposed by Buffon in the second volume of his Histoire naturelle (1749), that two animals belong to the same species 'if by means of copulation they perpetuate themselves and preserve the likeness of the species', 114 but that there are varieties within that species which he called 'races'.
-Banton points out that in the first English translation of the work, which was published in 1827, the translator replaced the final word 'races' with 'varieties'; 115 the next translated edition, from 1831, used the word 'races' as Cuvier had done in the French.
-116
+In Le Règne Animal (1817), Cuvier wrote: 'While there seems to be only one human species since all of its individual members can join together and produce fertile offspring, there are certain hereditary traits which constitute what are called "races".'
+In this statement, Cuvier is equating 'race' with 'variety' - he is stating that there is only one human species, based on the criteria proposed by Buffon in the second volume of his Histoire naturelle (1749), that two animals belong to the same species 'if by means of copulation they perpetuate themselves and preserve the likeness of the species', but that there are varieties within that species which he called 'races'.
+Banton points out that in the first English translation of the work, which was published in 1827, the translator replaced the final word 'races' as Cuvier had done in the French.